ArtHitParade

 Two of these portraits were considered as autographs by the Rembrandt Research Project.
 The four or five other paintings in this group are copies of lost originals or imitations.

 One of the two authentic portraits, oil on wood 25 x 21 cm, is kept at the Gemäldegalerie in Berlin.
-The other one, in same technique and dimensions, is estimated £ 6M for sale by Sotheby's in London on December 5, lot 18.
+The other one, in same technique and dimensions, was sold for £ 9.5M from a lower estimate of £ 6M by Sotheby's on December 5, 2018, lot 18.
 Please watch the video prepared by the auction house.
 The image is shared by Wikimedia.

 Rembrandt Oil Study of Christ